thriveweb/sailinginparadise/content/boatTours/2022-11-10-work-christmas-party-ideas.md

         **Where can I park?**

-        There is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.
+        There is parking available at Mariners Cove (paid) and Marina Mirage plus limited street parking on Seaworld Drive.
+Please check signage at time of parking and consider ride share for a stress free arrival at your charter (especially during busy times of year).

         **What about other transport options?**